-In cases where derivatives are not objectively measurable as reducing risks directly relating to the commercial activity or treasury financing activity of a non-financial counterparty and a certain clearing threshold is exceeded, the EMIR requirements apply to these non-financial counterparties in the same way as they apply to financial counterparties under EMIR.
+In cases where derivatives are not objectively measurable as reducing risks directly relating to the commercial activity or treasury financing activity of a non-financial counterparty, and a certain clearing threshold is exceeded, the UK EMIR requirements apply to these non-financial counterparties in the same way as they apply to financial counterparties under UK EMIR.

 Reporting to trade repositories

-As a result of EMIR, the details of all derivative contracts have to be reported to a trade repository (TR), which centrally stores reports of derivative transactions.
+Under UK EMIR, the details of all derivative contracts must be reported to an FCA registered, or recognised, trade repository (TR), which centrally stores reports of derivative transactions.

 Access to this data enables authorities to have a better picture of the derivatives market.
 TRs also publish a weekly overview of aggregate derivatives positions per asset class.

 The reporting obligation applies to all derivatives, including: